 And between this and my Decadent White Chocolate Martini, my family and friends are always showing up at my house at cocktail hour this time of year!

-- Baileys Espresso Creme.
-You can also use Baileys Almande or Original Irish Cream, but the extra coffee flavor in the Espresso Creme makes it more a true “mocha”.
+You can also use Baileys Almande or Original Irish Cream in place of the Baileys Espresso Creme, but the extra coffee flavor in the Espresso Creme makes it more a true “mocha”.

 Peppermint Mocha Martini Tips and Tricks

-This is for the rim!
-You’ll crush one of your candy canes up and leave the second intact for garnish.
+I like to crush one of my candy canes up for the rim and leave the second intact for garnish.

-I used a mortar and pestle, but you can also opt to put your candy cane in a storage bag and use a rolling pin to crush them.
+I used a mortar and pestle to crush my candy cane, but you can also opt to put your candy cane in a storage bag and use a rolling pin to crush them.

 I like to use my finger to wet the rim of the glass with chocolate syrup.
 You can then easily dip your glass into the crushed candy cane and be left with your candy cane rim.